dyng/ctrlsf.vim/README.md

 5. If you changed your mind after saving, you can always undo it by pressing `u` and saving it again.

 6. `:CtrlSFOpen` can reopen CtrlSF window when you have closed CtrlSF window.
 It is free because it won't invoke a same but new search.

-7. `:CtrlSFToggle` can open the CtrlSF window if it is closed, or close it if it is open.
+A useful command `:CtrlSFToggle` is also available.

 ## Key Maps